A Team of Practitioners

 Clément Blanchet is the founder and principal of Clément Blanchet Architecture (cBA) and a former Associate of the Office for Metropolitan Architecture (OMA) in France.
 During his 10 years of collaboration with Rem Koolhaas, Clément contributed to the development of OMA in Europe and led several award winning projects for the firm.
 Founded in Paris in 2014, his firm Clément Blanchet Architecture has worked on major projects such as the R&D Center for Carrefour, a new mixed-use complex for Georgia, and the French Pavilion for Expo 2020 Dubai.

-PAST RESEARCH FELLOWS, COLLABORATORS and STAFF
+PAST RESEARCH FELLOWS, COLLABORATORS, & STAFF

 Amanda Mauser